 However, most people think about permanent shelters, which is only partially correct.
 Some think about temporary shelters away from home when they refer to BOLs, but we’re just gonna focus on permanent retreats.
 We’re gonna leave temporary wilderness shelters for some other time.

 Just in case you’re wondering about my own permanent bug-out location, it’s 52 miles away from where I live.
 It’s in a very small village with population of about 200, hidden between some of the most beautiful hills you’ve ever seen.
 That’s where I spent all my summers as a kid, living with my grandparents.
-Since the population is steadily decreasing, this is one place where no one will look for me.
-(Even if they do, I can easily hide in the woods, which I’ve explored since I was 6).

 In what follows I want to talk to you about finding your own bug out location to hide at when society starts to crumble.
 We’re gonna cover a lot of aspects so let’s not waste anymore time!